ros-industrial/motoman/README.md

 # change to the root of the Catkin workspace
 $ cd $HOME/catkin_ws

 # retrieve the latest development version of motoman.
-If you'd rather
-# use the latest released version, replace 'kinetic-devel' with 'kinetic'
 $ git clone -b kinetic-devel https://github.com/ros-industrial/motoman.git src/motoman

 # check build dependencies.
 Note: this may install additional packages,